UltipaDocs

 GQL

-RESTORE DATABASE FROM '/backups/db_snapshot' OVERWRITE
+RESTORE DATABASE FROM 'data/backups/db_snapshot' OVERWRITE

 GQL